dettmering/pipelines/README.md

 * __AE_NucTransloc_large:__ Optimized for large nuclei (A549 EMT morphology)
 * __InvertForPrinting:__ Inverts image background to white and keeps fluorescence color.
 From CP website.
-* __FocusCheck:__ Checks whether images are in focus and flags those which are.
-Used if z-Stacks were taken to account for defocussing.